 The specialty hardware and renovation products segment is highly competitive.
-Richelieu has developed a business strategy rooted in a product offering that is unmatched in various targeted niche markets in North America and sourced from suppliers around the world, in creative marketing and in unparalleled expertise and quality of service.
+Richelieu has developed a business strategy rooted in a diversified product offering in various targeted niche markets in North America and sourced from suppliers around the world, in creative marketing and in unparalleled expertise and quality of service.
 Up to now, this strategy has enabled it to benefit from a solid competitive edge.
-However, if Richelieu were unable to implement its business strategy with the same success in the future, it could lose market shares, and its financial performance could be adversely affected.
+However, if Richelieu were unable to implement its business strategy with the same success in the future, it could lose market shares and its financial performance could be adversely affected.